5531 West Northwood Drive Glendale, AZ 85310

 After cooler temperatures arrive in August, Alaskan Caribou spread out and feed heavily on new willow growth, grasses, sedges, and lichens, called reindeer moss, to regain body weight for the Winter.

-Velvet on Alaskan Caribou antlers is rubbed off and they acquire a dark brown polish in late August and early September.
-It is after this period of time that large bulls approach the beginning of the rutting season and the start of fall migrations.
-Mature bulls add thick fat deposits on the back and rump, which is used to provide greatly needed energy during the rut and into winter.
+Mature bulls have been adding thick fat deposits on the back and rump, which is used to provide greatly needed energy during the rut and into winter.
 Sparring and fighting begin mid to late September, depending on the onset of cooler temperatures.
 Bulls shed their antlers in late October / November, but smaller bulls and non-pregnant cows may not shed their antlers until early Spring.
 Pregnant females usually retain their antlers until calving in late May or early June.

 These types of hunts can be very exciting, highly successful, and an enjoyable experience in Alaska’s great wilderness bush country.